close

 The legend of the Assumption of Mary

-Assumption Day, which takes place in August every year, marks the day that Mary, mother of Jesus Christ, is said to have been taken to heaven.
+Assumption Day, which takes place in August every year, marks the day that Mary, mother of Jesus, is said to have been taken to heaven.
 The story goes that Mary was taken to heaven before her tomb was opened.
 When the tomb was eventually opened, bystanders were surprised to find it empty, with only wreaths of herbs and flowers left inside.

 These herbs and flowers have since become a large part of the religious holiday and shape many of the activities that take place on Assumption Day in Switzerland.
 This short video explains why Mary is so important to Catholics and Orthodox Christians: